bladeacer/flexcyon/README.md

 A huge shout out to Daniel's [Halcyon theme](https://github.com/dbarenholz/halcyon-obsidian) and kepano's [flexoki](https://github.com/kepano/flexoki-obsidian) theme, both of which are under the MIT license.

 #### Snippets
-- @OWA/bennyyip on the Obisidian Members' Group Discord for the tategaki snippet
+- `@OWA/bennyyip` on the Obisidian Members' Group Discord for the tategaki snippet
-- @Tuck on the Obsidian Members' Group Discord for options to change link color
+- `@Tuck` on the Obsidian Members' Group Discord for options to change link color
 - [Ukiyo](https://github.com/technerium/obsidian-ukiyo) Theme by vaykinov and wizentex for the popup callout
+- `@TundraMoonlight` for the TUI inspired layout